Reviews You Can Rely On

 Other things to think about would be how warm your bag needs to be, if you will be winter camping or on a high altitude expedition you should get a bag that is appropriate for that activity, probably rated to zero degrees Fahrenheit or lower — none of which are in this women's review.
 We discuss these crucial factors in a separate buying advice article geared toward cold conditions.

 Also, consider what shape and style will work best, and what features you want.
 If you or your children are only camping out in the backyard or going to the campground for the weekend, check out the check out our best camping sleeping bag review.
-However, if you're hopping on the John Muir Trail for three weeks, you'll probably want a lightweight backpacking sleeping bag like one of the down bags in our women's review or something from the best backpacking sleeping bag review.
+However, if you're hopping on the John Muir Trail for three weeks, you'll probably want a lightweight backpacking sleeping bag like one of the down bags in our women's review or something from backpacking sleeping bag review.
 The features we like are stash pockets, draft collars, and soft liner materials.

 Why Do Women Sleep Colder?